-I have loosely split this guide into two sections; sites north of the Cologne Cathedral and sites south of the Cologne Cathedral.
+This guide is loosely split into two sections; sites north of the Cologne Cathedral and sites south of the Cologne Cathedral.
 The Cathedral is your “Ground Zero” since it’s located at the center of these attractions.
-I also recommend seeing it first due to its popularity.
+It’s also recommend to see it first due to its popularity.

 The Cologne Cathedral